andymeneely/squib/README.md

 ### Built-in Layout Files

+Why mess with x-y coordinates when you're first prototyping your game?!?!?
+Just use a built-in layout to get your game to the table as quickly as possible.

-If your layout file is not found in the current directory, Squib will search for its own set of layout files (here's the latest the development version [on GitHub](https://github.com/andymeneely/squib/tree/master/lib/squib/layouts).
-See the `layouts.rb` sample found [here](https://github.com/andymeneely/squib/tree/master/samples/) for some demonstrative examples.
+If your layout file is not found in the current directory, Squib will search for its own set of layout files.
+The latest the development version of these can be found [on GitHub](https://github.com/andymeneely/squib/tree/master/lib/squib/layouts).
+The `layouts_builtin.rb` sample (found [here](https://github.com/andymeneely/squib/tree/master/samples/)) demonstrate built-in layouts based on popular games (e.g. `fantasy.yml` and `economy.yml`)

+Contributions in this area are particularly welcome!

 ### Layout Sample
 This sample demonstrates many different ways of using and combining layouts.
 This is the `layouts.rb` sample found [here](https://github.com/andymeneely/squib/tree/master/samples/)